 Expressing your brand values, including aligning with social causes you support, is an effective way to diversify your messages and instill your brand identity.
 This can include your thoughts on and participation in environmental sustainability, diversity and inclusion efforts, human rights, mental health, and more.

-The following SMS example from fashion brand MATE the Label demonstrates its environmental values and commitment to using natural materials.
+The above SMS example from fashion brand MATE the Label demonstrates its environmental values and commitment to using natural materials.
 MATE’s SMS program produces positive results in the form of high open rates and engaged subscribers.

 SMS marketing best practices